 If you feel like you need a little energy boost to overcome the sudden crashing, have a healthy snack in the afternoon.
 However, don’t rely on a candy bar, as it will not provide you with a long-term energy boost.
 Instead, opt for snacks that raise your energy levels steadily, such as raw veggies, fruit, nuts or whole wheat crackers.

 If you really cannot make it through your afternoon slump without some caffeine, swap your java for a cup of green tea.
 Green tea contains less caffeine than coffee and is less likely to disturb your sleeping schedule.
 Try different flavors to make your daily tea moment an exciting part of your day.

 These tips can help you beat the afternoon slump without having to rely on heavily caffeinated drinks that can easily hinder your ability to fall asleep at night.
 However, if you continuously feel tired during the daytime or have difficulty falling asleep, a more serious issue such as a sleep disorder may be present.
 Sleep disorders can cause other serious health issues such as heart disease, and require that you see a sleep specialist.
-Dr. Pasha determines the cause behind your sleeping issues using a sleep study to find the right course of treatment for you.
-If you’re ready to get a good night’s rest again, schedule an appointment with us today!
+Dr. Pasha will determine the cause behind your sleeping issues using a sleep study to find the right course of treatment for you.
+If you’re ready to get a good night’s rest again, schedule an appointment with us today.